-G.66 extract_reduce - converts gate chains into \$reduce cells converts gate chains into $reduce cells
+G.67 extract_reduce - converts gate chains into \$reduce cells

-''' extract_reduce [options] [selection]

-This command finds chains of $AND, $OR, and $XOR cells and replaces them with their corresponding $reduce cells.
+''' extract_reduce [options] [selection] converts gate chains into $reduce cells This command finds chains of $AND, $OR, and $XOR cells and replaces them with their corresponding $reduce cells.
 Because this command only operates on these cell types, it is recommended to map the design to only these cell types using the 'abc -g' command.
-Note that, in some cases, it may be more effective to map the design to only $AND cells, run extract_reduce, map the remaining parts of the design to AND/OR/XOR cells, and run extract_reduce a second time.
+Note that, in some cases, it may be more effective to map the design to only $AND cells, run extract_reduce, map the remaining parts of the design to AND/OR/XOR cells, and run extract_reduce a second time. -allow-off-chain Allows matching of cells that have loads outside the chain.

--allow-off-chain

-Allows matching of cells that have loads outside the chain.
 These cells will be replicated and folded into the $reduce cell, but the original cell will remain, driving its original loads. '''

-G.67 extractinv - extract explicit inverter cells for invertible cell pins
+G.68 extractiny - extract explicit inverter cells for invertible cell pins

-''' extractinv [options] [selection]

-Searches the design for all cells with invertible pins controlled by a cell parameter (eg. IS_CLK_INVERTED on many Xilinx cells) and removes the parameter.
+''' extractinv [options] [selection] Searches the design for all cells with invertible pins controlled by a cell parameter (eg. IS_CLK_INVERTED on many Xilinx cells) and removes the parameter.
 If the parameter was set to 1, inserts an explicit inverter cell in front of the pin instead.
 Normally used for output to ISE, which does not support the inversion parameters.

-To mark a cell port as invertible, use ( invertible_pin = "param_name" ) '''
+To mark a cell port as invertible, use ( invertible_pin = "param_name" ) (continues on next page) '''

-G.68 flatten - flatten design
+G.69 flatten - flatten design